 It is a common misconception that eating healthy means spending a lot of money.
 The truth is that eating well can save you money on both your food budget and your healthcare bills.

 Here are some tips for eating healthy without breaking the bank:

 In today’s society, it is common to make poor nutritional choices due to work and family obligations.
 “I have to rush the kids to practice, guess I’ll get fast food on the way” or “I’m entertaining clients, looks like it will be a long night of unhealthy eating and drinking” are probably thoughts you have had in one form or another.
 Sometimes life happens and you eat a meal that does not follow your nutrition plan.
 We understand this, it happens to everyone!
 The key is to limit the number of these situations with a little planning.

 There are a lot of supplements on the market today, some of which are not healthy or natural.
 The SCNM Medicinary is the largest medicinary in the Southwest and our knowledgeable staff is here to assist you in finding the proper dietary supplements.
 Stop by to learn how natural supplementation can help you on your quest for a healthier diet.

 We have excellent recipes for you to try out, some of which have been provided by our own students, physicians, and staff.
 We look forward to adding more recipes in the future.
 Click below and start cooking!

-The physicians at SCNM are equipped to provide you with nutrition goals for general wellness and also for specific conditions.
-Different health conditions can signify nutritional deficiencies or intolerances that can be addressed with dietary changes and focused nutritional supplementation.
+The physicians at SCNM are equipped to provide you with nutrition goals for general wellness, weight loss, or specific conditions.
+Different health conditions can signify nutritional deficiencies or intolerances that we will address with dietary changes and focused nutritional supplementation.
 Your food will be your medicine and you can get healthier with every meal.